Saul Gone: Writing

 However, Gould considered Better Call Saul's ending an optimistic one, not just for Saul Goodman, but for Kim Wexler as well.
+Acknowledging her predicament in Florida, Gould stated that Kim was hiding from responsibility for her decisions in Albuquerque, but that Jimmy's phone call liberated her to face the consequences of her actions.
 With the two characters finally confessing their misdeeds, Gould felt both chose to end their cycles of self-destructive tendencies and would refrain from making the same mistakes again.
 He further acknowledged the challenging circumstances that awaited the two characters, with Saul spending his life in prison and Kim potentially facing a civil lawsuit, but Gould believed that in cleaning their conscience, both regained a part of their humanity and could begin living more honest lives.

-The writers room discussed the idea of having the prison room scene be the last shot of the series.
+The writers room discussed the idea of having the prison room scene of Saul and Kim sharing a cigarette be the last shot of the series.
 However, Gould did not want the show to end with Saul and Kim together in the same frame, feeling it more honest to finish with the two of them apart.
 He instead chose to end the series with the two parting in the prison yard to deal with the likely truth that Saul will be incarcerated for the rest of his life.
 Gould also said that whether Kim would return to visit Saul again was up to the audience to decide.
+Odenkirk would later state that if Saul Goodman were to have a continuation story, it would have to take place in prison during his sentence.